inko-lang/inko/docs/source/guides/contributing.md

 When adding a new test module, follow this structure then add it to `libstd/test/main.inko`, following the same style as the existing tests.

+To run the stdlib tests:

+1. Enter the libstd directory `cd libstd`
+2. Run the tests using `cargo run -p inko --release -- test`

 ### Shell scripts

 Some parts of our continuous integration setup depend on some shell scripts.